Do You Tip in Amsterdam?

 Front desk staff, you don’t tip as a general rule, but again, if you received great service or they gave you an amazing upgrade, you may want to tip.
 Ask first if it’s ok.
 It isn’t always.

-- Short group tours (like a canal cruise or hop-on hop-off bus tour in Amsterdam): If the commentary is automated, I don’t tip even though they might ask for a tip.
-If it was live commentary and good, I leave a small tip, usually €2 per person.
+- Short Group Tours (like a canal cruise or hop-on hop-off bus tour in Amsterdam): If the commentary is automated, like an audiotour, I don’t tip, even if they ask for a tip.
+If it was live commentary, and good, I leave a small tip, usually €2-5 per person.

-- Day trips: I’d leave €5 per person for group tours, for example, if you’re on a tour bus to the Windmills.
+- Large Group Tours: I’d leave €5 per person for group tours, for example, if you’re on a tour bus to the Windmills.
 (PS: only if the guide gave you a wonderful experience.)
-If you’re on a private day tour, I’d tip 10% of the amount paid (up to €50) if the guide provided outstanding service.
+Smaller groups, give €10 per person.

 Hairdresser or SPA